metriport/metriport/packages/commonwell-cert-runner/README.md

 ## Usage

+For context:

+- Member: the management organization, or Service Adopter, manages Orgs;
+- Org: the organization that manages Patients, usually a customer of Member;
+- Sandbox: the organization on sandbox for patient management and document contribution

 After installation, create a `.env` file defining the following variables:

 - `COMMONWELL_ORG_NAME`: the organization that will be making the requests.